TeamBasedInquiryLearning/library/codespace-welcome.md

 If you see this message, your Codespace should already be configured with all the necessary software.

-You may see a terminal that downloads a cache of
+A terminal will open to download a cache of assets (several lines of `inflating: .cache/foobar/etc123.svg`).
+You can safely close this terminal if it doesn't close itself.

 ### Live CodeChat Previews